ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 The vertical component of the hydrology model determines the water balance within each grid cell.
-This includes [above ground](../../api/models/hydrology/above_ground.md) processes such as rainfall, canopy interception, and surface runoff out of the grid cell.
+This includes [above ground](../../api/models/hydrology/above_ground.md) processes such as rainfall, canopy interception and evaporation, leaf drainage, and surface runoff out of the grid cell.
 The [below ground](../../api/models/hydrology/below_ground.md) component considers infiltration, bypass flow, percolation (= vertical flow), soil moisture and matric potential, horizontal sub-surface flow out of the grid cell, and changes in